andavissuse/sca-datasets/README.md

 # sca-datasets
-Project to build and provide datasets for the sca-L0 utility.
+Project to build/update datasets from SUSE supportconfig data.
+These datasets are used by the sca supportconfig analysis utility (https://github.com/andavissuse/sca).

 # Structure